Compare Quotes for A New Conservatory Roof

 Written By

-• The average 3 metre x 3 metre conservatory costs roughly £13,950
+• The price of a conservatory varies widely based on size, style, and materials, but an average 3 metre x 3 metre conservatory costs roughly £13,950

 • The cheapest type of conservatory is a lean-to

-It all depends on a few key factors, including the type and size of conservatory you go for, along with the materials you opt for.
+It all depends on a few key factors, including the type and size of the conservatory and the materials you opt for.
+We’ve researched the industry to determine how much you can expect to pay for different conservatories.

 Once we’ve received your details, we’ll pass them on to our trusted suppliers, who’ll be in touch with their best prices.